alexthegoodman/alexthegoodman/README.md

 ## Welcome!

 My name is Alex Goodman.
-I hope you find my Github repos both helpful and inspiring.
+I hope you find my Github repos helpful and informative.
 All public repos are free to clone and use in any way you wish.

 ### About Me